 “One Genuine Small Masterpiece”

-In the hope that this story with its longed for happy ending might inspire other
+In the hope that this story might inspire other

 would-be writers, Joan Aiken’s daughter and her agents, A.M.Heath launched

-Read about “Wolves” and all the following books at the Joan Aiken website
+Read about “Wolves” and all the following books in the series

 Read that first page as Joan Aiken originally wrote it – spot the changes..?